knagaitsev/sys-notes/cross-compile-riscv-clang.md

 qemu-riscv64 a.out
 ```

-Note that `qemu-user` will override how executables are run so that `./a.out` will also work, despite it being a RISC-V binary
+Note that `qemu-user` will override how executables are run so that `./a.out` will also work on a non-riscv machine, despite it being a RISC-V binary

 Example C++ file for reference:
 ```c++